 In the the late 1910s-1920s, a bunch of German filmmakers invented the tone and aesthetics of horror movies amidst postwar defeat drudgery in a movement called “German expressionism.”
 These films used anti-realism and theatricality to heighten the storytelling and mood of their stories.
-The brilliant filmmakers who pioneered the movement (most notably Fritz Lang), shared the mentality of the “expressionist” artists sought to capture subjective experiences rather than objective realities.
+The brilliant filmmakers who pioneered the movement (most notably Fritz Lang), shared the mentality of the “expressionist” artists seeking to capture subjective experiences rather than objective realities.

 The use of lighting and shadows play a crucial role, too.
 Bleak, sharp shadows build the sense of a world in disarray, with the very essence of modern life dangerous and falling apart at the seams.
 Many sets also have a heavily artificial, painted look that expands the expressionistic feeling, as if this film is a Edvard Munch painting brought to life.